Amit10311/uha586/readme_hector.md

 In order to welcome newcomers, status quo of simulation is the best advertisement.
 For further detail, go to Development log.

-### Object Detection v1
-It has officially started!
-I will try to implement a ROS node that detects and collects valuable information (centers in 3D WCS, their dimensions) of trees and fruits.
-Current candidate is YOLO.
-I aim to produce a custom dataset consisting of snapshots from simulation view.

 ## References
 <a href="https://github.com/wilselby/ROS_quadrotor_simulator">ROS Quadrotor Simulator by Wil Selby</a>